 The traditional Stonemasons mallet was historically made from either apple wood or Beech wood, but over time many masons have gradually swapped hardwood for the more readily available polyester or nylon mallet, so much so that it has sadly become almost impossible to find new replacement hardwood mallets of decent quality.
-I have never been happy with this situation or the design & feel of generic plastic mallets so I began to research different hardwood properties & handle designs until finally with the help of Lee Wiles a talented wood turner friend the ANDLEE mallet was born!
+We have never been happy with this situation or the design & feel of generic plastic mallets so I began to research different hardwood properties & handle designs until finally with the help of one of our team Lee Wiles (who is also a talented wood turner) the ANDLEE mallet was born!

 Follow us on instagram @andlee_mallets

 Andlee Mallets have a unique laminated head made from hand selected hardwoods.
 The mallets pictured above have an African hardwood 2" centre band where the density is needed most!!
 It is sandwiched between two thinner layers of English Beech to give a perfect weight.

 Leadwood is a beautiful & extremely durable dense hardwood (1200g/cubic ltr) that is practically the same as Lignum Vitae but it is not a protected species!

 The direction of the grain in each layer is carefully placed in perfect alignment so that all three can take the impact of a mallet headed chisel on the end grain on the same face of the mallet.
 Therefore with proper use & care it will last a lifetime.